-For tritium in air (water vapor) and tritium in rainwater, Appendix Tables D-3 and D-4 summarize results and compare them to the background control location at the U.S. Highway 301 Bridge.
-The 2021 results for tritium in air showed detectable levels in 52 of the 394 samples, or 13%, compared to 2020 results with detectable levels in 14% of the samples.
+Appendix Tables D-3 and D-4 summarize results for tritium in air (water vapor) and tritium in rainwater and compare them to the background control location at the U.S. Highway 301 Bridge.
+The 2022 results for tritium in air showed detectable levels in 52 of the 417 samples, or 12%, compared to 2021 results with detectable levels in 13% of the samples.

-The 2021 results for tritium in rainwater showed detectable levels in 25 of the 199 rainwater samples, or 13%, as compared to 2020 results with detectable levels in 7% of the samples.
-All 2021 values were detectable only at Burial Ground North, which is at the center of the Separations Area at SRS.
+The 2022 results for tritium in rainwater showed detectable levels in 16 of the 208 rainwater samples, or 8%, as compared to 2021 results with detectable levels in 13% of the samples.
+Thirteen of 13 results for Burial Ground North were detected, which is at the center of the Separations Area at SRS.
+Barricade 8, D Area, and Darkhorse @Williston Gate each had 1 of 13 results detected.

-Charcoal canisters analyzed quarterly for radioiodine in 2021 showed no detections of iodine-129.
+Charcoal canisters analyzed quarterly for radioiodine in 2022 showed one detection of iodine-129.
 Charcoal canister results for radioiodine were within the historical trends for the previous 10 years.
-Glass fiber filter results for gamma-emitting radionuclides showed no detectable levels of cesium-137 and no detectable levels of cobalt-60 at any air surveillance stations during 2021.
+Glass fiber filter results for gamma-emitting radionuclides showed no detectable levels of cesium-137 and no detectable levels of cobalt-60 at any air surveillance stations during 2022.
 All offsite location results were near the levels observed at the control location at the U.S. Highway 301 bridge.
 Appendix Table D-5 summarizes the results.